 - Drag-and-drop Cover Block Functionality

 We will describe and provide some screenshots and short videos to show the new features.
 Note that these tests utilize the nightly beta release of WordPress 5.8, so some features may appear different or work differently in the final release.

 For the most secure WordPress site, you need secure hosting.
-That’s why InMotion Hosting created their own WordPress Hosting package with rigorous server-side security - so you can spend less time hardening your hosting and more time creating your website.
+That’s why InMotion Hosting crafted WordPress Hosting with rigorous server-side security - so you can spend less time hardening your hosting and more time creating your website.